 There are three main types of employee engagement, each contributing to a well-rounded and motivated workforce:

 Cognitive Engagement: This type of engagement focuses on intellectual investment.
-Employees are mentally committed to their work, always looking for ways to innovate and improve efficiency.
+The employees are committed mentally to their job, constantly seeking ways to improve and enhance productivity.

 Physical Engagement: Employees who are physically engaged put extra energy into their work, going the extra mile when needed.
 They remain productive throughout the day and are willing to invest extra effort when required.